tabpeter/demo_plmmr/README.md

 -   For tutorial-style explanations of how to use plmmr, check out the [documentation website](https://pbreheny.github.io/plmmr/articles/getting-started.html#data-input-types).
 There are several data sets that 'ship' with the package, and the documentation website has a vignette that covers each of these data sets.

 -   For more hands-on experience with GWAS data, check out [this other tutorial](https://pbreheny.github.io/adv-gwas-tutorial/index.html).

+-   For details on the notation I use (e.g., in the comments within scripts), see this [note on notation](https://pbreheny.github.io/plmmr/articles/notation.html).